Quintium/QuintTest/README.md

 pip install -r requirements.txt
 ```

-Afterwards, add the QuintTest directory to your PATH environment variable, so it can be accessed from any directory.
+Finally, add the QuintTest directory to your PATH environment variable, so it can be accessed from any directory.
+Make sure to regularly run `git pull` to stay up-to-date.

 ### Usage
 To add an engine, you can either put it into the `engines/` directory or run QuintTest in a directory where the tested engine is located.

-To run QuintTest, run the following command in a terminal:
+To run a released version of QuintTest, run the following command in a terminal:

+`QuintTest ...`

+To run QuintTest from the source, run the following command in a terminal:

 `python QuintTest.py ...`